 Now let us see and understand how it works in Spark without delta lake.
 Let us create a dataframe and write it to a parquet file and later change the data type of the column and write to a same location and see how it works.

-If you see schema of the dataframe, we have salary datatype as integer.
-Let’s write it to parquet file and read those data again and display it.
+If you see the schema of the dataframe, we have salary data type as integer.
+Let’s write it to parquet file and read that data again and display it.

-Now let’s us change that data type of the salary to double type and write it to a same loaction and see what happens.
+Now let's change that data type of the salary to double type and write it to the same location and see what happens.

-Now when we write to a same location we don’t get any errors that is beacuase Spark works on schema on read, it doesn’t validates schema while writing.
+Now when we write to the same location we don’t get any errors, that is because Spark works on schema on read, it doesn’t validate schema while writing.

 But when we read data, it throws an error.
 Our data is now corrupted and it causes serious damage.

-Now let me see what happens when I try to add salary of float datatype.
+Now let me see what happens when I try to add the salary of the float data type.

 You can see it raises an exception, Failed to merge incompatible data types IntegerType and DoubleType; It enforces schema and doesn’t allow writing data which is not compatible.

-Now let us see what happens when we have more number of columns in dataframe than that of delta table we are trying to write to.
+Now let us see what happens when we have more columns in the dataframe than that of the delta table we are trying to write to.

 You can see above that exception is raised and data is not written to the target folder because delta enforces schema.

-But If this is a requirement in design and if we have add this column then all we have to do is provide the option '("mergeSchema", "true")' while writing data.
+But If this is a requirement in design and if we have added this column then all we have to do is provide the option '("mergeSchema", "true")' while writing data.

-Find out more article related to big data analytics and consulting solutions.
+Find out more articles related to big data analytics and consulting solutions below.
 Happy learning!